Encryption Architecture

 Key export prevention

-Private key material cannot be exported from the HSM boundary — ever.
+Key material cannot be exported from KMS — ever.
+Only encrypt/decrypt operations are exposed.

 Audit logging